AsahiLiu/PointDetectron/README.md

 ### Train and test on SUN RGB-D

-To train a new VoteNet model on SUN RGB-D data (depth images):
+To train a new  model ${MODEL_CONFIG} in the MODEL ZOO on SUN RGB-D data (depth images):

     CUDA_VISIBLE_DEVICES=0 python train.py --dataset sunrgbd --log_dir log_sunrgbd --model ${MODEL_CONFIG}

 You can use `CUDA_VISIBLE_DEVICES=0,1,2` to specify which GPU(s) to use.
 Without specifying CUDA devices, the training will use all the available GPUs and train with data parallel (Note that due to I/O load, training speedup is not linear to the nubmer of GPUs used).
-Run `python train.py -h` to see more training options (e.g. you can also set `--model boxnet` to train with the baseline BoxNet model).
 While training you can check the `log_sunrgbd/log_train.txt` file on its progress, or use the TensorBoard to see loss curves.

 To test the trained model with its checkpoint: